webix-hub/docs/data/desktop/binding_details.md

 {{sample 17_datatree/04_api/08_bind.html}}

-- **$data** - the object of a selected item (without children) is pushed to slave component.
-Here you should pass the **format** of subdata presentation:
+- **$data** - the object of a selected item (without children) is pushed to a slave component.
+Here you should pass the **format** of subdata presentation to specify data items necessary for the slave.

+###Format of bound data presentation

-Format can be a string that defines the **key** by which desired data is set in the item.
-This is not the key by which children are set in the [data format](desktop/data_types.md) (by default it is "data"):
+Format can be a string that defines the **key** by which desired data is set in the item object.
+As a rule, it differs from the key by which children are set
+ (if they are set via "data" (default), it's more reasonable to use **$level** rule):

 ~~~js
 $$("grid1").bind( $$("tree"), "$data", "records");
 ~~~

-Input JSON of such a tree is as follows:
+Input JSON data of such a tree is as follows:

 ~~~js
 { id:"..", value:"..", records:[